What is Bitcoin?

 We cannot emphasize how valuable hardware wallets are as opposed to an online option, which is less secure and rife with security pitfalls.

-Banks use hardware tokens to authenticate transactions, mainly when they involve large sums of money.
+Banks use hardware tokens to authenticate transactions, mainly involving large sums of money.
 Here, the same holds.
-You purchase one of the top bitcoin wallets; then you can send bitcoins to the address and lock them up for however long you like in a safe or vault.
+You purchase one of the top wallets; then you can send BTC to the address and lock them up for however long you like in a safe or vault.

-Hardware wallets are strongly recommended because bitcoins can be left to loved ones in the unfortunate event of death.
+Hardware wallets are strongly recommended because cryptocurrency can be left to loved ones in the unfortunate event of death.

 Frequently Asked Questions